Annah la Javanaise

 An animated reimagining of the life of Annah, a 13-year-old Javanese girl brought to France in 1893 to serve as a maid and model to the famous painter Paul Gauguin.

-By reframing the perspective of the painting, the film presents the stark reality and untold story of this young girl’s experience as a trafficked maid and model from Java.
+By reframing the perspective of the painting, the film presents a possible version of this young girl’s experience as a trafficked maid and model from Java.
 The simple and colorful visuals used to tell this story embody a child’s eye and strike a balance between the subject matter and serious themes of exploitation.

 “ANNAH LA JAVANAISE is the call for us to not let history erase the indigenous perspectives at the wrath of colonialism.” –